-Our monthly Music Lists (May 2018) offer a detailed list of which hymns, anthems, and settings we will be using in each Sunday Service, including the monthly Choral Evensong.
+Our monthly Music Lists (latest: January and February 2023) offer a detailed list of the hymns, anthems, and settings we will be using in each Sunday Service, including the monthly Choral Evensong.
 Hymn numbers are from Ancient and Modern: Hymns and Songs for Refreshing Worship (2013).

-For reference, the current Term Plan shows an overview of the season’s music, and is available here.
+When available, the current Term Plan shows an overview of the season’s music.

 Originally dating from 1842, the Church’s Walker organ has been substantially rebuilt and restored over the years, most recently in 2006.
 You can download a full History of the Organ here.
 For further information contact our Church Organist and Musical Director, Richard Jenkinson.

-Choir Club for 8-14 year olds runs weekly on Friday evenings during term times.
+Choir Club (age 8 to teens) runs weekly on Friday evenings during term times.
 Click the link for full details of this fun learning experience.
 Choir Club members are given opportunities to sing in services, both as a group and as part of the larger choir.

 New choir members